 Specify a text color.
+This color control remembers the last used color even between launches.

 Clicking will show a quick color chooser while Clicking will display the standard Apple Color picker.
+Hold the Shift key and the color well will show that previously-used color, and then click the color well to apply that color to the selected text.